Ring Stick Up Cam full review

 Also on offer is infrared night vision, allowing you to keep your home secure throughout the day and night.
 Considering that the camera is fairly small and runs on battery power, the infrared light travels quite a distance; we were able to see most of our garden in the middle of the night, and have no complaints about the NV capabilities.

-The zones are mapped out in the app, and users need only select the zones they’d like monitored.
-It’s a handy feature if, for example, constant movement from a nearby road triggers your camera.
+You just select the zones they’d like monitored.
+It’s a bit of trial and error then, but a handy feature if, for example, constant movement from a nearby road triggers your camera.

 Ring app and cloud storage